h15200/notes/algorithm.md

 See code.
 The hardest one so far to date (4-30-20)!

-## for recursive functions that aren't sequential

-Use an object to store all solved index values. see partitionFunction.js This is called memoization!

 ## balanced parens

-Instead of using difficult regex, better to use a Stack to keep track of most recent open brackets.
+use a Stack to keep track of most recent open brackets.

 Strategy